hjpettegrove/gc-stoploss-react2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-There is the backedn API which is gc-stoploss
+There is the backend API which is gc-stoploss

 ## Available Scripts